Cannabis in Tanzania: Enforcement

 The government destroyed some of the plantations and punished people who were cultivating it.
 In Tanzania selling, possessing and cultivating cannabis is an offense People who cultivate cannabis illegally claim that it is more profitable than other crops.
 People who are found with cannabis or using cannabis are caught and are arrested for five years with additional penalties.

+Contemporary Developments

+Recent analysis has noted the continued role of cannabis in Tanzania's rural economy and traditional practices, despite legal prohibition.
+A 2023 study identified regional variations in the chemical composition of seized cannabis, with the Pwani region exhibiting the highest Δ9-THC concentration at 13.45%.
+Reports also describe informal use of cannabis in traditional medicine and rural food preparation, particularly in areas where access to formal healthcare remains limited.